Macrometacorp/docs/docs/streams/tutorials/pub-sub-streams.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This is about how to create geo-replicated streams and do queues and pub-sub messaging with local latencies across the globe.
+This page describes how to create geo-replicated streams and set up queues and pub-sub messaging with local latencies across the globe.

 ## Prerequisites